GovReady/govready-q/Apps.md

 # Understanding Compliance Apps

-Content in the GovReady-Q Compliance Server is organized around "apps."
-Apps handle the relationship between parts of a IT system and a compliance framework.
-Apps collect information about a system component and translate that information to compliance documentation.
+Content in the GovReady-Q Compliance Server reads and displays "compliance apps."
+Compliance apps map IT System components to compliance controls.

+Apps collect information about one or more system components and translate that information to compliance documentation.

 ![Apps map components to security/compliance controls](docs/assets/app_diagram.png)

+Apps can collect information about a system component from questions asked to end users and from the [Automation API](Automation.md).

 ## App Directory Layout